jkbredsquiggles/whitelabeldocumentation/Chat.md

 Currently only supports the creation of a Direct Message conversation

+- Create conversation
+- Add participants to conversation
+- Sends all participants (including the one that created the conversation) a conversation created message

 ![create conversation](chat/plantumldiagrams/artefacts/createconversation.png)

 ## Invite To Conversation

 Not needed for current conversation types

+- Add participants to conversation
+- Sends new participants (including the one that created the conversation) a conversation created message

 ![invite to  conversation](chat/plantumldiagrams/artefacts/invitetoconversation.png)